 To make the filling:

-Bake 20 minutes or until set.
+- Bake 20 minutes or until set.
 Cool completely before serving.
 Keep any leftover cheesecakes refrigerated.

 *I used Trader Joe’s mini peanut butter cups and placed 3 in each cup.

-Recipe adapted form Food Network.
+Recipe slightly adapted from Food Network.

 they look absolutely delicious.i think i might eat them off the screen.your photography is excellent.